A. O. Neville

 Auber Octavius Neville (20 November 1875 - 18 April 1954) was a British-Australian public servant who served as the Chief Protector of Aborigines and Commissioner of Native Affairs in Western Australia, a total term from 1915 to 1940 and his retirement from government.

 Neville was a supporter of eugenics.
 He believed that Aboriginal Australians needed to be assimilated and could eventually be absorbed into the larger European population through mixed marriages.
 As Chief Protector and Commissioner, he helped shape Western Australia's policy towards Aboriginal Australians.
-Since the late twentieth century, Neville has become an infamous historical figure in Australia for his role in creating the Stolen Generations and conducting a genocide of Indigenous Australians.
+Since the late twentieth century, Neville has become an infamous historical figure in Australia for his role in creating the Stolen Generations.
 He was portrayed by Kenneth Branagh in the film Rabbit-Proof Fence (2002), which explored this period.

 Early life

 Auber Octavius Neville was born on 20 November 1875 in Ford, Northumberland, United Kingdom.
 After living for ten years in Victoria, British Columbia with his parents, Neville moved as a young man in 1897 to Western Australia, where his brother was practising law.